entando/entando-docs/vuepress/docs/next/tutorials/consume/cds.md

 |:--|:--
 | YOUR-APP-NAME | The name of the application, e.g., quickstart
 | YOUR-HOST-NAME | The base host name of the application, e.g., your-domain.com
-| YOUR-TENANT-ID | The identifying name of the current tenant and a subdomain name, e.g., yoursite results in yoursite.your-domain.com for the base url of the tenant
+| YOUR-TENANT-ID | The identifying name of the current tenant.
+In most cases it will also be used to determine the base URL of the tenant.
+For example, yoursite results in yoursite.your-domain.com.
 | YOUR-PUBLIC-KEYCLOAK-KEY | The public RSA key for the corresponding Keycloak instance.
 Make sure to retain the wrapping text with linefeeds: `---BEGIN PUBLIC KEY...
 END PUBLIC KEY---\n`.

 5. Create the CDS resources: